 Common terms and phrases

-agricultural alliance Allied already American armed army Austria balance become Britain British campaign capital caused century China colonial consequence considerable costs decades decisive decline defense despite difficult Dutch early East eastern economic effect Empire especially Europe European example existed exports fact fighting Finally fleet forces foreign France France's French further German given greater growth Habsburg hand imperial important increasing industrial interest investment Italy Japan Japanese land larger late later least less major manufacturing military million moved naval navy North output overseas peace percent perhaps period Plan political population position possessed problems production relative remained rise Russia seemed share ships Soviet Spain Spanish strategical strength struggle successful Table territories tion trade troops turn United USSR wars weapons West western
+agricultural alliance Allied already American armed army Austria balance become Britain British campaign caused century China colonial consequence considerable costs decades decisive decline defense despite difficult Dutch early East eastern economic effect Empire especially Europe European example existed exports fact fighting Finally fleet forces foreign France France's French further German given greater growth Habsburg hand imperial important increasing industrial interest investment Italy Japan Japanese land larger late later least less major manufacturing military million moved naval navy North output overseas peace percent perhaps period Plan political population position possessed problems production reason relative remained rise Russia seemed share ships Soviet Spain Spanish strategical strength struggle successful Table territories tion trade troops turn United USSR wars weapons West western